eToro vs ThinkMarkets, 2026 Update

 | Awards |

-eToro have won numerous industry awards over the time they have been running as an online broker.
+eToro have won a lot of industry awards over the years they have been running as a financial broker.
 We detail the most recognised awards for eToro here.

 |

-ThinkMarkets have won many industry awards over the time they have been operating as a financial broker.
-We list the most notable awards for ThinkMarkets here.
+ThinkMarkets have won many industry awards over the years they have been running as a financial broker.
+We show the most recognised awards for ThinkMarkets here.

 |